How to Start a House Painting Business

 A good paint job can transform a room, but a poor quality job can be a distraction and detract from the room’s appearance.
 Painting is time-intensive, and it requires attention to detail, and a bit of talent, so many homeowners are happy to outsource it to a professional.
 When you own a painting business, you’ll be responsible for many different projects, from painting a single room to painting an entire home, inside and out.
 You’ll also be in charge of managing your team of painters, overseeing each project, and ensuring that the results are work that you’re proud of.

 One of the major benefits of starting a house painting business is that it requires relatively little initial investment.
 If you have painting experience, a truck, and the money to buy some initial tools and insurance, then you have everything you need to begin what could be a lucrative and enjoyable business.

-Painting companies most often provide residential painting services to homeowners, though some of these businesses also paint commercial businesses, too.
-Painting businesses may be hired by homeowners to paint brand-new homes, or they may be brought into existing homes in need of renovation or new paint.
+Painting companies most often provide residential painting services to homeowners, though commercial jobs are another market to consider.
+Homeowners may hire painting businesses to paint brand-new homes, or they may be brought into existing homes in need of renovation or new paint.
 Many businesses offer both interior and exterior painting services, and some will do both.

 Homeowners and building owners hire painters because these painting businesses are convenient, work quickly, and do quality work.
 They also have the resources to tackle tough-to-access areas and challenging projects, like those involving wall repair or wallpaper removal.

 The painting industry has undergone recent growth, leading to more businesses and increased employment.
 According to IBIS World, the industry experienced 4.2 percent annual growth from 2014 to 2019, which was largely prompted by the increase in residential building construction during that time.
 The number of businesses grew to 323,194, and industry employment increased to 503,130.
-In 2019, the painting industry is predicted to bring in $43 billion in revenue, and if the housing construction market continues to thrive, the painting industry should enjoy continued success, too.
+In 2019, the painting industry was predicted to bring in $43 billion in revenue, and if the housing construction market continues to thrive, the painting industry should enjoy continued success, too.